OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

 2. Mentors: Find help in Career Advancement, Self-Finance and the entire Mind Map above.
 3. Mutual Mentorship & Coaching: Find & provide mentorship from & to peers ($\triangle 0-4$ YoE) in the entire Mind Map.
 4. Referrals Help: Connect with people in the server that can, directly or indirectly, lead you to a referral.

+# ACU Comparison

+## Background

+As a student or graduate, you mostly studied introductory courses with not-so-good content.
+Even some people study just to pass the exam, which defeats the purpose of learning.

+In cases where the student missed important topics such as programming languages, DSA, OS, DB, and so on, he will pay the debt after 7-9 years when he is promoted and has responsibilities, yet he misses crucial knowledge.
+The debt is unlearning the false knowledge and learning the correct one when you have a ton of responsibilities that cannot wait for you, unlike in college.
+The person must choose between paying the debt, mostly by taking an unpaid leave until he learns, telling his employer that he is incapable, or getting fired.

+This is when one concludes that he must learn from MOOCs to advance in his career.

+Learning alternatives are limited to paid education (real colleges, notable Boot Camps) and MOOCs.

+Studying MOOCs means inevitably facing concepts or coding problems that take days.
+Meanwhile, it could have taken 5 minutes if you asked the right person.
+A lot of students leave MOOCs when they get stuck for too many or too long!
+This leaves them with either the paid option -to get answers when you need them-, if they can afford it, or simply giving up on learning at all!
+So why not study MOOCs in communities such as ACU?
+Unfortunately, a lot of good communities provide such help, but they do not provide it for all MOOCs, and this is when ACU comes to hand.